-- Using the right method properly will give you a smooth finish and hardly noticeable result.
-However, the methods that involve pouring in glue or epoxy may need a bit more attention to ensure that the crack is filled in well.
+- Using the correct method properly will give you a smooth finish and hardly noticeable results.
+However, the processes that involve pouring in glue or epoxy may need more attention to ensure that the crack is filled in well.

-- It is also important to prepare yourself for the crack getting deeper or the carving breaking even more.
+- Preparing for the crack to get deeper or for the carving breaking even more, is also essential.
 This would be a worst-case scenario.

-- The third outcome that you could expect is where the crack is filled but not neatly.
-This was what got me caught when I broke my mother’s wood carving, a shoddy job with way too much glue that I didn’t know how to use.
+- The third outcome you could expect is where the crack is filled but not neatly.
+This got me caught when I broke my mother’s wood carving, a shoddy job with too much glue that I didn’t know how to use.

-- When you use wood filler, it can show through the wood stain and look horrible, so consider the end product when choosing your method of repairing.
+- Using a wood filler can show through the wood stain and look horrible, so consider the end product when choosing your repair method.

 - Be sure to give the carving a decent finish.
-Sometimes it can have a rough surface if it is not finished off correctly, and this may end up as a focal point rather than an inconspicuous bit.
+Sometimes it can have a rough surface if it is not finished off correctly, which may end up as a focal point rather than an inconspicuous bit.
 You will need to make sure that it is as level as possible.
-Sand it down to ensure that you can hardly tell where the repairs were made.
+Sand it down to ensure you can hardly tell where the repairs were made.

-- Also, make sure that you have the right paint or stain colour to ensure a uniform look when all is said and done.
-Match the colours.
+- Match the colours.
 If you have a more natural colour wood that isn’t stained or painted, you may want to use wood epoxy or wood fillers.
 It is easier to get matching colours than with a shim.
+Also, ensure that you have the right paint or stain colour to provide a uniform look when all is said and done.

 - The strength of the wood surrounding the repaired part may differ from the glued area.
 In most cases, the glued part is stronger than the surrounding areas.
-As such, you may end up with a carving that has varying strength.
+As such, you may end up with a carving with varying strength.

-- Also, if you will be using shims, it helps to have someone else stabilise the piece of wood.
+- Also, if you use shims, it helps to have someone else stabilise the piece of wood.
 This way, you don’t have the shim drying skewed.

 - Remove all excess glue properly after you have finished applying it and it has dried.
 You want the finish to be smooth and easily blend in with the rest of the wood carving.

-Whether you will need a complicated fix or something tiny, there is the right way to go about fixing a wood carving, and the wrong way.
-It all depends on the method that you use and also the tools that you have at hand and the types of wood that you are dealing with.
-Regardless of the size of the job, you want the job to be done well.
+Whether you need a complicated repair or something small, there is a right and a wrong way to repair a wood carving.
+It all depends on your method, the tools you have on hand, and the type of wood you are working with.
+Regardless of the scale of the job, you want it to be done well.
 Moisture content is another aspect to think about.
-Cracking is often linked to it, as is the drying process.
-Exposure to heat and cold takes it toll.
+Cracks are often associated with it, as well as the drying process.
+Exposure to heat and cold takes its toll.